-A condition is applied to a RQ where there are specific actions that need to be taken to provide assurance.
+A condition is applied to a Recognised Qualification where there are specific actions that need to be taken to provide assurance.
 Conditions can be identified following a visit and will be detailed in the visit report.
 They can also be identified via other monitoring such as from review of annual reports.
 Fulfilment of the condition is required to ensure that graduates awarded a RQ continue to meet the OPS.

-Where applicable the outcome of the visit report will recommend any conditions to PEC.
+Where applicable the outcome of the visit report will recommend any conditions for consideration to the Policy and Education Committee.
 These may be agreed, amended or new conditions imposed on review of the report.
+It may also be agreed that the condition has been met by time the that visitor report and provider's subsequent action plan is considered by the Committee.